vijikathan/rsschool-cv/cv.md

 - Adaptability: Successfully adapted teaching methods to accommodate various learning styles.
 - Organizational Skills: Managed multiple tasks, deadlines, and priorities in a fast-paced environment.

+## Technical Interests:

+- Exploring the latest trends and advancements in frontend technologies.
+- Actively participating in online coding communities and forums.
+- Seeking opportunities for continuous learning and skill enhancement.

 ## Highest Education:
 Masters in Applied Electronics  2008-2010